Manoui/website/index.md

 {% include nonfamous_combinations.html %}

-Ok so it looks like european politicians that talk about sports are not really popular...
+Ok so it looks like **european athletes that talk about sports** are not really popular...
+Just stop doing sports, move to USA and do politics if you want to be famous.
 Now that we have a better overview of the profile of speakers behind famous quotes, we can take a closer look at the quotes.

 ## Is the word 'platypus' often used in famous sentences?